juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 Comments: Any line that begins with // is ignored.

 Trigger definitions: Lines that do not begin with the keyword ADD define named triggers.
-Elements in these lines are separated by commas .
+Elements in these lines are separated by commas.
 The first element in a trigger definition is either the keyword ADD or the name of the trigger.
 The name can be any combination of letters/numbers, but it cannot be the word "ADD".
 The second element of a trigger definition is a keyword (e.g., TITLE, AND, etc.) that specifies the type of trigger being defined.
 The remaining elements of the definition are the trigger arguments.
 What arguments are required depends on the trigger type:

 - TITLE : one phrase
 - DESCRIPTION : one phrase